JonnyBanana/DroidMiner_ProVersion_Decompiled_APK/README.md

 ![Alt text](https://github.com/JonnyBanana/DroidMiner_ProVersion_Disassembled_APK/blob/master/images/virustotalscanzip.JPG)

-So I took the opportunity to study a little apk and the code behind it, >/BR> and I disblowed the apk with a simple online service:
+So I took the opportunity to study a little apk and the code behind it, </BR>
+and I disassembled the apk with a simple online service:

 http://www.javadecompilers.com/apk